kevintraver/nvim-vscode-status/README.md

 ## Usage

-- `:VSCodeStatus` — Opens a popup with three sections:
+- `:VSCodeStatus` — shows each plugin's VSCode status (Enabled or Disabled).
-  - Enabled for VSCode
-  - Explicitly Disabled for VSCode
-  - Not enabled for VSCode

-Tip: To enable a plugin for VSCode, add `vscode = true` to its Lazy spec, for example:
+To enable a plugin for VSCode, set `vscode = true` in its Lazy spec:

 ```lua
 return {